17twenty/color/README.md

 // after "panic:"? "rip" was not just in a bright black background,
 // but also in the attributes carried on from "panic:".

+// The attributes carry onto anything written to the terminal until reset.
-// Bolded "hi" with a blue foreground and bright black background. fmt.Printf("rip")
+// This prints "rip" in the same attributes as above, bold, a blue foreground and bright black background. fmt.Println("rip")

-// Attributes are set at the terminal.
-Since the highlighting was not reset,
-// anything else printed to the terminal will stay in the set attributes.

 // Resets the highlighting and then prints "hello" normally. color.Printf("%rhello")